AmenitiesHome / About Stanton / Amenities

 More information, including the route and timetable, is available on the Centrebus website.

 The Nottingham Minibus 853 service also runs on Monday to Saturday, from Hickling and Kinoulton through Stanton, Keyworth, Plumtree and Tollerton to the Morrisons supermarket in Gamston.
 This service runs three times a day in each direction.
 The bus runs along Stanton Lane and Browns Lane and will stop on request.

 Timetables are posted on the Parish Council noticeboards situated on Stanton Lane, Browns Lane corner and Melton Road.

 More information, including the route and timetable, is available on the Nottingham Minibus website.

 The nearest local library is on Church Drive in Keyworth (next door to The South Wolds Academy and Sixth Form).

 However, if you have a Nottinghamshire library card you can use it to borrow and return books at any Nottinghamshire library (and you don't have to return books to the library from which you borrowed them).

-Nottinghamshire County Council runs a mobile library service which visits the village once a month on a Tuesday morning.
-The mobile library stops outside 140 Browns Lane.
-The current timetable is available at: Mobile Library (East South Mobile Route 17).
+Nottinghamshire County Council runs a mobile library service which visits the village once a month on a Thursday morning.
+The mobile library stops outside 140 Browns Lane (from 10.45 to 11.05).
+The current timetable is available at: Mobile Library (East South Mobile Route 12).

 The Willow Brook Primary School, located on Willow Brook in Keyworth, lies within the parish of Stanton-on-the-Wolds.